February 12, 2019

 Be proactive rather than reactive.
 Print out these allergy cards that can be handed to your camp counselors!

-● Packing extra allergy medicine in case of a flare-up
+● Daily allergy medicine or antihistamines in case of a flare-up

 Make sure your child is prepared to manage their allergies.
 Depending on their age, they should know: